Dharamsala | Places to see | Climate | How to reach Dharamsala | Map

 Dharamsala does not have a railway station of its own.
 The

-nearest railhead is at Pathankot (Chaki Bank), a comfortable overnight journey
+nearest railhead is at Pathankot (Chaki Bank), a comfortable overnight journey from Delhi.
+A

 taxi from Pathankot to McLeod Ganj takes about 3 hours.
 You can also take Bus